-8. If an entity has applied an accounting policy retrospectively, restated items retrospectively or reclassified items in its financial statements and this had a material effect on the information in the balance sheet (statement of financial position) at the beginning of the preceding period, the entity must present a third balance sheet as at that date (1 January 2020 for entities with a 31 December 2021 year-end).
+10. If an entity has applied an accounting policy retrospectively, restated items retrospectively or reclassified items in its financial statements and this had a material effect on the information in the statement of financial position at the beginning of the preceding period, the entity must present a third statement of financial position as at that date (1 January 2022 for entities with a 31 December 2023 year-end).
 However, it is not necessary to include the additional comparative information in the affected notes, provided the entity has disclosed all of the quantitative information that is required by AASB 108.